-I have always seen myself as an underdog, black sheep, and rebel.
+I have always seen myself as an underdog, a black sheep, and a rebel.
 Even before I understood what these words truly meant, I knew that I was different from my peers.

 I guess everyone feels different in some way from everyone else.
 It would be impossible to experience the world in any other way since each of us is unique yet so similar.

 What defines an underdog, black sheep, and rebel from most other people are their unique experiences and the way they conduct their lives.
 This usually means that they go outside of traditional social norms.

 When it comes to ventures outside of social norms, there is, of course, a fine line between what actions are constructive and destructive.
 This is where these people often get into trouble.

 The flip side is that people with highly unusual early life experiences and a propensity for challenging social boundaries often have superior intellect and creativity.
 If you identify with one or more of these labels, is this not true for you?